holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 You can export your farms' climate data to a CSV file (file extension ‘. csv’), which can be viewed in software like Excel.
 The following instructions are similar to those for [exporting](#exporting-farms) a farm:

-1. To export a file, click on the “**Export Climate Data**” icon under the “**File**” tab.
-This will open a window where you can see a list of farms that you can export.
+1. To export farm climate data, click on the “**Export Climate Data**” icon under the “**File**” tab.
+This will open a window where you can see a list of farms that you can export climate data for.
 2. You can **add a description** to each farm or modify the name of the farm by clicking on the appropriate box and modifying its contents.
-3. Click on the **farm**(s) you would like to include and click “**Export**” at the bottom to **choose a location for your exported file.
+3. Click on the **farm**(s) you would like to include and click “**Export**” at the bottom.
 The selected farm(s) will appear shaded*.*
-4. After you have selected your farm(s) and have clicked the “**Export**” button.
-You will be prompted to **choose a location where you would like the file to be created**.
+4. After you have selected your farm(s) and have clicked the “**Export**” button, you will be prompted to **choose a location where you would like the file to be created** for each farm.
-5. You can **navigate** through your system with the tabs on the left side of the screen.
-6. You can also **add a new folder** in the current location by **clicking on the “New Folder” button** at the top left of your screen.
-7. You can **modify the name** of your file by **clicking in the section where it says “File name:”** at the bottom of your screen.
-8. Click “**Save**” to finish once you have selected a location

-Note that when you export multiple farms' climate data, you will repeat steps 4-8 in the instructions above for the amount of farms you have selected.
+5. Continue with steps 4-8 from [Exporting Farms](#exporting-farms) for the amount of farms you have selected.
-This is because you will be exporting farms' climate data to multiple .csv files, rather than a single .csv file.

 #### Save As